-Even singer Alanis Morissette got the definition wrong in her hit 1995 hit single “Ironic.”
-In fact, the criticism of her song was so strong, she had to clarify that she wasn’t actually trying to say that every line of the song was ironic.
+Even singer Alanis Morissette got the definition wrong in her hit 1995 single “Ironic.”
+In fact, the criticism of her song was so strong, she had to clarify that she wasn’t technically trying to say that every line of the song was ironic.

-Let’s take a closer look at Morissette’s song lyrics:
+Let’s take a closer look at Morissette’s timeless song lyrics: